LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Avalanche-CChain-Mainnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Avalanche Mainnet Data Feeds
+# Avalanche Chainlink Oracle Jobs

 Avalanche is a high-performance blockchain platform known for its fast transaction speeds and scalability, facilitated by the Avalanche consensus protocol.
 It supports a wide range of decentralized applications (dApps) and is particularly popular for its efficiency in handling DeFi and NFT projects.